 When I develop web based projects I often use a MySQL database to hold the data for my project.
 I also use git for source control and since I tend to work on my projects from several different computers I push and pull from a VPS of mine.
 This system works great for keeping all my source code in check and is easily accessible.
 However, I have had one issue.
 I was having to create a testing instance of my MySQL database on every computer that I pulled onto and worked from.
 This was a waste of time and also resulted in inconsistencies in my testing data which became confusing at times.
-I decided that I had had enough of this and set out to find a solution.
+I decided that I'd had enough of this and set out to find a solution.

 Let’s start with pre-commit.
 The pre-commit hook will run a script directly before a commit is executed.
 To edit your pre-commit hook: